tim-gameplan/Roo-Code/docs/testing/TASK_1_3_FINAL_SUMMARY_AND_NEXT_STEPS.md

 ## 📋 Conclusion

 The Roo-Code extension system is **fully prepared and ready** for Phase 3.3 execution.
-The correction of the Web UI assessment has improved our overall success rate to 87.5%, significantly exceeding the 75% threshold required for Phase 3.3.
+The correction of the Web UI and Production CCS assessments has improved our overall success rate to 100%, significantly exceeding the 75% threshold required for Phase 3.3.

 **Status: READY TO PROCEED WITH PHASE 3.3** 🚀